rtrader58/AZ-800T00-Administering-Windows-Server-Hybrid-Core-Infrastructure/Module 02 Errata.md

 ### Exercise 5: Implementing Azure AD integration features in AD DS

 ## Unable to do remaining steps in Task 1 due to Microsoft change to Licensing of Premium plans - Skip to Task 2

-Skip Task 4: Task 4: Verify pass-through authentication in Azure <BR>
-Skip Task 5: Install and register the Azure AD Password Protection proxy service and DC agent <BR>
+Task 5: Install and register the Azure AD Password Protection proxy service and DC agent - You can install but will be unable to register <BR>
 Skip Task 6: Enable password protection in Azure <br>
 Ensure you do Exercise 6: Cleaning up <BR>